Blog

 Marrakesh Menara Airport is approximately 6 km from Jemaa el-Fna square.
 By taxi or private car it’s a 10–20 minute drive depending on traffic.

-Bus Line 19, the direct Marrakech airport to city centre bus, costs 50 MAD as of 2026.
-Some older articles incorrectly state the price as 30 MAD — this is no longer accurate.
+Bus Line 19, the direct Marrakech airport to city centre bus, costs 30 MAD as of May 2026.
+Some articles incorrectly state the price as 50 MAD — this is not accurate.
+The correct official fare is 30 MAD, as displayed at the airport bus stop.
 The ticket is valid for 15 days and includes a free return journey.
 The bus takes approximately 35–50 minutes to reach Jemaa el-Fna.

 Uber is not available in Marrakesh.
 The main ride-hailing apps operating in the city are Careem and inDrive.
 Both allow you to see the price before booking.